appcelerator-archive/docker-pingerjs/README.md

 Each time you curl, you should see a different hostname in the brackets of the response as Docker automatically load balances requests among all the service replicas.

+### Note
+Because HTTP/1.1 defaults to persistent connections, to see the same result for demo purposes in the browser, the `ping` service closes the HTTP connection with each response by setting `Connection: close` in the response header.

 ## Development